microsoft/Azure-Synapse-Solution-Accelerator-Financial-Analytics-Customer-Revenue-Growth-Factor/README.md

 - power-bi
 ---

+![Customer Revenue Growth Factor Solution Accelerator](./Resource_Deployment/imgs/CustomerRevenueGrowthFactor.png)

 # Customer Revenue Growth Factor Soltion Accelerator
-![Customer Revenue Growth Factor Solution Accelerator](./Resource_Deployment/imgs/CustomerRevenueGrowthFactor.png)

-## About this repository
 This accelerator was built to provide developers with all of the resources needed to build a solution to identify the top factors for revenue growth from an e-commerce platform using Azure Synapse Analytics and Azure Machine Learning.